The Heartwarming Reason Behind Princess Diana’s Wardrobe

 Even if she became more comfortable in her own skin, Zandra said that Diana remained “as open and friendly as she was” the first time they met.

-Her effect to people is truly lasting that the Diana Award, a charity highlighting the importance of kindness and compassion to other people, declared March 31 as U.K.’s “National Kindness Day.”
+Her effect on people is truly lasting that the Diana Award, a charity highlighting the importance of kindness and compassion to other people, declared March 31 as U.K.’s “National Kindness Day.”

 In May, the charity will have a ceremony to honor young people across the globe who have been embodying Diana’s attributes.
 They will also have the opportunity to spend some time at the family’s Althorp home where Diana’s brother, Charles Spencer, will serve as the host.